DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/DrawingLayers/DL-Spreadsheet-Interface.md

 # Spreadsheet Interface

 Drawing Layers provides a familiar spreadsheet interface for editing layer data and layer states directly within the application, making it easy to manage and modify your layer information.
-The interface includes advanced formula capabilities and comprehensive change management features.

 ## Overview

 The spreadsheet interface offers Excel-like functionality for managing layer data, including formula support, change tracking, and bulk operations.
 The interface is organized into two main tabs: Active Layers and Layer States, providing comprehensive layer management capabilities.

+> **GIF Placeholder:** Show overview of spreadsheet interface capabilities

 ## Interface Features